Chrismarsh/vtk-paraview-datetimefilter/README.md

 To build this example, you need to follow the guide for building Paraview from source [2] and to install plugins [3].
 On MacOS you may need to follow [4] to help cmake find qt5.

-After you compile Paraview, you need to move the ParaViewConfig.cmake file from the root of the build directory to the CMake folder.
-I have included the one that generated from my install as an example.
+After you compile Paraview, you need to set ParaView_DIR in CMakeLists.txt to the root directory.

 The last piece of the puzzle is that output meshes have to be wrapped in a pvd file with the timestamp=".." attribute set to a POSIX time.